California Paralysis Lawyers

 Other medical complications – Many paralysis victims suffer from a series of secondary medical complications.
 Bowel disorders, loss of bladder control, circulatory disorders, sexual disorders, chronic pain, and depression are just a few examples.
 Sadly, these complications also mean that many paralysis victims have a shortened life expectancy.
 You are entitled to compensation for the pain and suffering associated with your medical complications.
 You can also be compensated for your reduced life expectancy.
 While this is a difficult loss to prove, it is also a powerful claim to present to a jury.

 Call Us to Schedule a Free Case Evaluation with a California Injury Lawyer

 Paralysis is a devastating injury that will affect you and your loved ones for the rest of your life.
 Victims have the right to extensive compensation for the many dramatic losses they will suffer.
 It is important to work with an experienced paralysis lawyer who can help pursue every source of compensation that is available to you.

 Our paralysis injury lawyers serve all of California, including Bakersfield, Fresno, Los Angeles, Sacramento, Stockton, Modesto, Palm Springs, Monterey, Santa Barbara, San Diego, Chico, Redding, San Francisco, Oakland, and San Jose to name a few.

-Call (888) 488-1391 or contact us online to schedule your free consultation at Arash Law.
+Call (888) 488-1391 or contact us online to schedule your free consultation with the legal team at Arash Law led by Arash Khorsandi.
 Our experienced California personal injury lawyers have helped many paralysis victims protect their legal rights.
 We will fight hard for you, too.